ktravers/ktravers.github.io/_posts/2017-07-12-debugging-edeliver.md

 Steven did the same thing on his machine, so we'd have his successful debug log for comparison.

 His output also gave us another valuable piece of information: the actual bash command `$_remote_job` built by the `upload_release_archive` function, i.e. the one that copies the release from our build server to our production server, i.e. the one throwing the error.

-We'd follow this lead next.
+We'd follow that lead next.

 **Outcome:**
 ✅ Better output with verbose debug mode